 Historical Inflation Rates

-Inflation and You
+How Inflation Impacts You

 If your income rises by the same percentage as the inflation rate, your purchasing power is not diminished.
 It doesn't grow or shrink.
 If your income rises by a percentage greater than the inflation rate, you'll be able to afford more goods and services.
 This is the scenario most of us want.
 It makes us feel better to see our purchasing power growing over time.